ask-js/csacwk/README.md

 Processing.

 ### A:
-Returning only IDs uses less data per request, as the response size is smaller, which reduces network bandwidth usage and makes it faster to transfer.
+Returning only IDs uses less data per request as the response size is smaller, which reduces network bandwidth usage and makes it faster to transfer.
 However, because the client does not receive the full room details, it may need to make additional requests to retrieve more information and therefore increasing the total number of requests.

-On the other hand, returning full room objects provides all the necessary data in a single response, making it more convenient for the client and reducing the need for multiple requests.
+On the other hand, returning full room objects provides all the necessary data in a single response.
+This makes it more convenient for the client and reduces the need for multiple requests.
 However, this comes at the cost of increased bandwidth usage as the response size is larger which can impact performance when dealing with a large number of objects.

 Overall, returning full objects is more suitable for smaller datasets where convenience is important while returning only IDs is more efficient for larger datasets where minimising network usage is a priority.

 ### Q:
 >Is the DELETE operation idempotent in your implementation?
 Provide a detailed justification by describing what happens if a client mistakenly sends the exact same DELETE request for a room multiple times

 ### A:
+Idempotent means that repeating an operation does not change the outcome beyond the initial execution.
 The DELETE operation is idempotent in my implementation because performing the same request multiple times results in the same final state.
-Idempotent means that repeating an operation does not change the outcome beyond the initial execution.

 For example, if a client sends a DELETE request for the room “LG01”, the first request will return a 200 OK response and the room will be successfully removed from the DataStorage.
 If the client mistakenly sends the same DELETE request again, the API will return a 404 Not Found response because the room no longer exists.

-Although the response differs between the first and subsequent requests, the final state of the system remains the same, as the room has already been deleted and cannot be deleted again.
+Although the response differs between the first and subsequent requests, the final state of the system remains the same as the room has already been deleted and cannot be deleted again.
 This confirms that the DELETE operation is idempotent in this implementation.

 ---
 ## Part 3